makerdao/dss-teleport/README.md

 ### Slow (emergency) path

 For a slow path, once L2->L1 message from the source domain is received on L1 and can be relayed, user can relay the message which fill call `finalizeRequestMing()` on the target domain `L1Bridge`.
-This will pass L1->L2 message to `L2bridge` which will call `registerWormholeAndWithdraw()` on a `WormholeJoin` contract on target domain L2.
+This will pass L1->L2 message to `L2bridge` which will call `requestMint()` on a `WormholeJoin` contract on target domain L2.

 ## Technical Documenation